Legal status

 The following states accept or recognize out-of-state medical marijuana cards:

-However, this does not always mean you can purchase cannabis at a medical marijuana dispensary (non-medical adult use is fine) – just that you are protected by the state’s medical marijuana laws to some extent.
-It is wise to call the dispensary ahead if you are a medical cannabis patient from another state and you intend on purchasing medical marijuana.
+However, this does not always mean you can purchase cannabis at a medical marijuana dispensary (non-medical adult use is acceptable) – just that the state’s medical marijuana laws protect you to some extent.
+It is wise to call the dispensary ahead if you are a medical cannabis patient from another state and intend to purchase medical marijuana.

 The qualifying condition usually has to match between states, so if your qualifying condition is accepted in one state and not your visiting state, your recommendation is not necessarily valid.
-You are also beholden to the visiting state’s medical marijuana laws, not the state that issued your card.
+You are also accountable to the visiting state’s medical marijuana laws, not the state that issued your card.

-The following states accept out-of-state applications, allowing a visiting patient application to use medical cannabis for the duration of their stay:
+The following states accept out-of-state applications, allowing visiting patients to use medical cannabis for the duration of their stay:

-Rhode Island’s drug testing statute states that employers may require employees to submit to a drug test if the employer “has reasonable grounds to believe based on specific aspects of the employee’s job performance and specific contemporaneous documented observations, concerning the employee’s appearance, behavior or speech that the employee may be under the influence of a controlled substance, which may be impairing his or her ability to perform his or her job . . .”
+Rhode Island’s drug testing statute states that employers may require employees to submit to a drug test if the employer “has reasonable grounds to believe based on specific aspects of the employee’s job performance and specific, contemporaneous documented observations, concerning the employee’s appearance, behavior or speech that the employee may be under the influence of a controlled substance, which may be impairing his or her ability to perform his or her job . . .”

-In all states with a medical marijuana program, the only way to purchase medicinal cannabis products is via a legally-licensed dispensary or pharmacy, or another legally designated space to purchase cannabis.
-Only those with a legal license to sell cannabis can actually do so.
+In all states with a medical marijuana program, the only way to purchase medicinal cannabis products is via a legally-licensed dispensary or pharmacy or another legally designated space to buy cannabis.
+Only those with a legal license to sell cannabis can do so.

 All states with a medical marijuana program have some restrictions on where a person can legally use cannabis.
-Near schools, nurseries, parks or other places where children are expected to be, using cannabis is illegal.
-Use of cannabis on or in federal land or buildings, hospitals or any other such healthcare space is also illegal.
-Private members club and landowners may also prohibit cannabis use on their property or restrict it at their discretion.
+Near schools, nurseries, parks, or other places where children are expected to be, using cannabis is illegal.
+Use of cannabis on or in federal land or buildings, hospitals, or other such healthcare space is also illegal.
+Private members’ clubs and landowners may also prohibit cannabis use on their property or restrict it at their discretion.

 The safest place to use medical cannabis is in the safety of your own home.
-It is wise to use common sense and generally keep consumption out of public view, and utilize discreet consumption methods wherever possible.
+It is wise to use common sense, generally keep consumption out of public view, and utilize discreet consumption methods wherever possible.